Waterfront & Marina Strategic Plan

-The Study currently underway encompasses the entire length of Barrie’s waterfront, starting from Johnson’s Beach and the easterly limits of the North Shore Trail at Penetanguishene Road, including the westerly, southerly and easterly surroundings of Kempenfelt Bay and the City of Barrie marina, all the way to Wilkin’s Beach near the City’s easterly boundary with the Town of Innisfil.
+The Waterfront and Marina Strategic Plan encompasses the entire length of Barrie’s waterfront, starting from Johnson’s Beach and the easterly limits of the North Shore Trail at Penetanguishene Road, including the westerly, southerly and easterly surroundings of Kempenfelt Bay and the City of Barrie marina, all the way to Wilkin’s Beach near the City’s easterly boundary with the Town of Innisfil.

-The stakeholder meetings revealed that conflicting visions exist for the future of the Barrie Waterfront.
+Public input from two open houses and multiple stakeholder meetings revealed that conflicting visions exist for the future of the Barrie Waterfront.
 Is the Barrie Waterfront a recreational resource for City residents?
 Is it a tourist attraction and economic development engine?
 Is it a cultural resource and the location for various festivals and events?
 Is it a natural heritage resource that requires protection from all of this activity?
 Can it be all things to all people?
 These questions indicate that a clear vision is needed that will promote long-term decision-making that conforms to that vision.

 Despite its established popularity, there is still room for improvement as our community grows.
 Quite simply, the demand for use of the waterfront is expected to increase significantly over the next 20 years.
-It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, an economic development generator and tourist attraction, and its cultural functions as the host of numerous events and festivals.
+It will need to be managed carefully to ensure the existing high quality experience is maintained and that its natural functions are protected in consideration of its other functions as a recreational resource to the local and regional community, managed economic development opportunities and tourist attraction, and its cultural functions as the host of numerous events and festivals.

 Furthermore, future plans will be part of the growth and development context within the City, complying with the Provincial Growth Plan, with a focus on intensification in the Urban Growth Centre and other identified nodes and corridors in the City, and the accommodation of substantial growth in the annexed lands in the southern part of the City.